 Khajuraho (Combine with Bandhavgarh National Park)

-Khajuraho from Bandhavgarh is about 230 kms (5 hrs drive).
+- Khajuraho from Bandhavgarh is about 230 km (5 hrs drive).
 Khajuraho enjoys smooth connectivity by roads to cities in Madhya Pradesh and all over India.
-State owned buses, taxis and private vehicles commute to the city.
+State-owned buses, taxis, and private vehicles commute to the city.

 Delhi, Mumbai & Bangalore international airports have frequent connectivity to various destinations around the world.
-From these 3 cities, one can take a domestic flight to the airports closest to the above mentioned national parks.
-Khajuraho has it's own airport as foreigners flock here all around the year, specially in the winter months (Dec-Feb).
+From these 3 cities, one can take a domestic flight to the airports closest to the above-mentioned national parks.
+Khajuraho has its own airport as foreigners flock here all around the year, especially in the winter months (Dec-Feb).